Home / Projects / WaterSmart Dams – Making Dams Work Again

 2. Investigate and develop an understanding of how to make dams work again in dry years

-3. Partner with University of Western Australia (UWA) and the Department of Primary Industries and Regional Development experts, reviewing 12 farmer-hosted demonstration sites and data on dam-based solutions
+3. Partner with the University of Western Australia (UWA) and the Department of Primary Industries and Regional Development experts, reviewing 12 farmer-hosted demonstration sites and data on dam-based solutions

 4. Create a co-designed customisable WaterSmart Evaluation Tool (WET) and sharing knowledge

 5. Make the WET tool freely available and supported beyond the end of the project by UWA.
 WET will also capture existing knowledge on desalination from the WaterSmart Farms project.
-The apps will support individual farms, private contractors, water planners and local communities to make drought resilient investment decisions.
+The apps will support individual farms, private contractors, water planners and local communities to make drought-resilient investment decisions.

 Project Updates

-Recent Fieldwork
+Fieldwork

 Follow DPIRD Senior Principal Researcher Richard George and UWA Associate Professor Nik Callow on Twitter to keep up with their #smartdams fieldwork.